-- In the classroom, use fruit- and vegetable-based activities to help meet standards in core subjects like math, science, and language arts - track daily servings, set goals, conduct tastetests, practice simple recipes and assemble a cookbook! - In the cafeteria, place the most nutrient-dense entrée ahead of other entrées, give vegetable dishes creative names like "X-Ray Vision Carrots," display whole fruit with contrasting colors in attractive bowls, and prompt students to take a piece of fruit with their lunch. - Start a school garden where children can experience how fruits and vegetables grow and taste!
+- In the cafeteria, place the most nutrient-dense entrée ahead of other entrées, give vegetable dishes creative names like "X-Ray Vision Carrots," display whole fruit with contrasting colors in attractive bowls, and prompt students to take a piece of fruit with their lunch. - Start a school garden where children can experience how fruits and vegetables grow and taste!